||This Policy replaces the previous version of the UTS Web Policy (COU/98/95) and the UTS Code of Conduct for Web Publishing (COU/99/27(4).21)

 5.4 Authority for removal of information

-The University of Technology, Sydney reserves the absolute right to remove any information published on the UTSWeb, if it considers the information is offensive, illegal or contravenes UTS policies and/or its legislative obligations.
-The Registrar has authority to issue instructions for the removal of any illegal or non-compliant information published on the UTSWeb.
+The University of Technology Sydney reserves the absolute right to remove any information published on the UTSWeb, if it considers the information is offensive, illegal or contravenes UTS policies and/or its legislative obligations.
+The Director, Governance Support Unit has authority to issue instructions for the removal of any illegal or non-compliant information published on the UTSWeb.

 5.5 Advertising and sponsorship